-- 32. Section 1 of the Fourteenth Amendment to the United States Constitution states: "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
+- 37. Section 1 of the Fourteenth Amendment to the United States Constitution states: "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
 U.S. Const. amend.
 XIV, § 1.
 This provision is known as the Citizenship Clause.
-The Citizenship Clause's automatic conferral of citizenship on all individuals born in the United States and subject to its jurisdiction, regardless of the citizenship or immigration status of their parents, is confirmed by the Fourteenth Amendment's text and history, judicial precedent, and longstanding Executive Branch interpretation. - 33.
+The Citizenship Clause's automatic conferral of citizenship on all individuals born in the United States and subject to its jurisdiction, regardless of the citizenship or immigration status of their parents, is confirmed by the Fourteenth Amendment's text and history, judicial precedent, and longstanding Executive Branch interpretation. - 38.
 The Citizenship Clause was passed and ratified as part of the Fourteenth Amendment following the Civil War to overturn the Supreme Court's infamous holding in Dred Scott v.
-Sanford, 60 U.S. 393 (1857), where the Supreme Court ruled that Black Americans who were enslaved or were descended from enslaved persons could not be citizens.
+Sandford, 60 U.S. 393 (1857), where the Supreme Court ruled that Black Americans who were enslaved or were descended from enslaved persons could not be citizens.
 The Citizenship Clause reaffirmed the longstanding common law principle of jus soli as the default rule of citizenship in the United States: All individuals born in the United States and subject to its jurisdiction are citizens.
 Its operation is automatic.
-No further action is required for individuals born in the United States to "become" citizens and no additional limitations are imposed. - 34.
+No further action is required for individuals born in the United States to "become" citizens and no additional limitations are imposed. - 39.
 Unlike the Naturalization Clause, U.S. Const. art.
 I, § 8, cl.
-4, which empowers Congress to set rules for naturalization, the Constitution nowhere else speaks to citizenship by birth in the United States and nowhere empowers the President or Congress to set additional requirements that override or conflict with the Citizenship Clause's plain and broad grant of automatic citizenship to individuals born in the United States. - 35.
+4, which empowers Congress to set rules for naturalization, the Constitution nowhere empowers the President or Congress to set additional requirements that override or conflict with the Citizenship Clause's plain and broad grant of automatic citizenship to individuals born in the United States. - 40.
 The Citizenship Clause contains no exceptions based on the citizenship or immigration status of one's parents or their country of origin.
-Rather, the Citizenship Clause's only requirements are that an individual be born "in the United States" and "subject to the jurisdiction thereof."
-The only individuals who are excluded under the "subject to the jurisdiction thereof" language are the extremely limited number of individuals who are in fact not subject to the jurisdiction of the United States at birth-the children of diplomats covered by diplomatic immunity or children born to enemy combatants engaged in war against the United States while on United States soil.
-Indeed, before the Fourteenth Amendment's adoption, there was explicit legislative debate and clarity that the Citizenship Clause was meant to reach all persons born in the United States, with only the limited exceptions above.
+Rather, the Citizenship Clause's only requirements are that an individual be born "in the United States" and "subject to the jurisdiction thereof[.]"
+The only individuals who are excluded under the "subject to the jurisdiction thereof' language are the extremely limited number of individuals who are in fact not subject to the jurisdiction of the United States at birth-the children of diplomats covered by diplomatic immunity or children born to enemy combatants engaged in war against the United States while on United States soil.3 Indeed, before the Fourteenth Amendment's adoption, there was explicit legislative debate and clarity that the Citizenship Clause was meant to reach all persons born in the United States, with only the limited exceptions above.
 See Garrett Epps, The Citizenship Clause: A "Legislative History," 60 Am.
 Univ.
 L. Rev. 331, 355-56 (2010) (detailing congressional debate).
+By embedding this protection in the Constitution with such clear language, the framers "put citizenship beyond the power of any governmental unit to destroy."
+Afroyim v.
+Rusk, 387 U.S. 253, 263 (1967).

-36. The Supreme Court cemented this longstanding and established understanding of the Citizenship Clause more than 125 years ago in United States v.
+41. The Supreme Court cemented this longstanding and established understanding of the Citizenship Clause more than 125 years ago in United States v.
 Wong Kim Ark, 169 U.S. 649 (1898).
-There, the Supreme Court held that a child born in the United States to non-citizen parents was entitled to automatic citizenship by birth under the Fourteenth Amendment.
+There, the Supreme Court held that a child born in the United States to noncitizen parents was entitled to automatic citizenship by birth under the Fourteenth Amendment.
 In so holding, the Court explained: